Cows, chicken, pigs and clothes

 The next family we visited receives microloans from Thien Chi to raise pigs and chickens.
 At the time of our visit, they had three pigs, although they had sold some just a few days earlier.

-The mother is currently the only one earning an income, as her husband had an accident and needs to go to the hospital three times a week.
+The mother is currently the only one earning an income, as her husband has kidney disease and needs to go to the hospital three times a week.
 Their daughter has Down syndrome, which adds to the family’s challenges.

 We also visited a mother who was left by her husband while she was pregnant with their third child.
 The baby is still very young, while her oldest daughter is already in grade 10 and receives a monthly scholarship.